-Here, the Head office sends goods at invoice price, which includes a profit of 20% on invoice price and all expenses of Branch paid by HO.
-In this case, to ascertain the branch profit, adjustments will have to be made in Branch A/c, which is a difference between Invoice Price and Cost Price.
+Here, the head office sends goods at invoice price, which includes a profit of 20% on invoice price and all branch expenses paid by HO.
+To ascertain the branch profit, adjustments will have to be made in branch A/c, which is a difference between invoice price and cost price.